Shinto shrine: Notable shrines

-The religious significance of the Kumano region goes back to prehistoric times, and predates all modern religions in Japan.
+The religious significance of the Kumano region goes back to prehistoric times and predates all modern religions in Japan.
 The area was, and still is, considered a place of physical healing.

 Yasukuni shrine, in Tokyo, is dedicated to the soldiers and others who died fighting on behalf of the Emperor of Japan.

+San Marino Shrine in Serravalle, San Marino, is the first official Shinto shrine in Europe supported by the Jinja Honcho.

 Shrine networks

-There are estimated to be around 80,000 shrines in Japan.
+There are an estimated 80,000 shrines in Japan.
 The majority of Shinto shrines are associated with a shrine network.
-This counts only shrines with resident priests; if smaller shrines (such as roadside or household shrines) are included, the number would be double.
-These are highly concentrated; over one-third are associated with Inari (over 30,000 shrines), and the top six networks comprise over 90% of all shrines, though there are at least 20 networks with over 200 shrines.
+This number includes only shrines with resident priests.
+If smaller shrines, such as roadside or household shrines are included, the number would be twice the amount.
+These are highly concentrated.
+Over one-third, 30,000, are associated with Inari.
+The top six networks comprise over 90% of all shrines.
+There are at least 20 networks with over 200 shrines.

 The next ten largest networks contain between 2,000 branches down to about 200 branches, and include the networks headed by Matsunoo-taisha, Kibune Shrine, and Taga-taisha, among others.